MrGiovanni/AbdomenAtlas/README.md

 @article{qu2023abdomenatlas,
-  title={Abdomenatlas-8k: Annotating 8,000 CT volumes for multi-organ segmentation in three weeks}, author={Qu, Chongyu and Zhang, Tiezheng and Qiao, Hualin and Tang, Yucheng and Yuille, Alan L and Zhou, Zongwei and others}, journal={Advances in Neural Information Processing Systems}, volume={36}, year={2023}
+  title={Abdomenatlas-8k: Annotating 8,000 CT volumes for multi-organ segmentation in three weeks}, author={Qu, Chongyu and Zhang, Tiezheng and Qiao, Hualin and Liu, Jie and Tang, Yucheng and Yuille, Alan and Zhou, Zongwei}, journal={Advances in Neural Information Processing Systems}, volume={36}, year={2023}